 2. Be Direct and Clear

 When it's time to deliver the news, be concise and straightforward.
-Avoid ambiguous language or euphemisms that could confuse the employee.
+Avoid ambiguous language that could confuse the employee.

 Clearly state that they are being laid off and provide a specific reason, such as economic conditions, restructuring, or other business needs.
 While honesty is crucial, handle this news with sensitivity as it can cause a whole lot of upset.